tomwayson/ember-react-arcgis-hub-test/README.md

-# ember-cli-react-test
+# ember-react-arcgis-hub-test

-An application to test using React component libraries in ember.js using [ember-cli-react]

-Specifically this application tests how to share Bootstrap styles and i18n messages between the  application and React components.
-I created [react-arcgis-hub](https://github.com/tomwayson/react-arcgis-hub) as a library of React components that are specifically designed to work in both React and Ember applications that use Bootstrap and either [react-intl](https://github.com/yahoo/react-intl) or [ember-intl](https://github.com/ember-intl/ember-intl) respectively.
-This application verifies that those components work in an Ember application using [ember-bootstrap](https://www.ember-bootstrap.com/).
+This application tests how to share Bootstrap styles and i18n messages between an Ember application and React components.
+I created [react-arcgis-hub](https://github.com/tomwayson/react-arcgis-hub) as a library of React components that are specifically designed to work in both React and Ember applications that use Bootstrap and either [react-intl](https://github.com/yahoo/react-intl) or [ember-intl] respectively.
+This application verifies that those components work in an Ember application using [ember-cli-react], [ember-intl], and [ember-bootstrap].

 ## How it works
 All I had to do to make the React components available to the Ember app was: